Today's photo caption: "Would you like PVC or plenum-rated Cable Fries with your burger?"

-Welcome back to Tech Service Today's IT Disaster of the Week series where we showcase the ugliest IT environment our technicians ran into this week.
+Welcome back to Tech Service Today's IT Disaster of the Week series where we showcase the ugliest IT environments our technicians run into.

 Check back every Friday for TST's latest IT Disaster of the Week photo